NickBolles/Awesome/README.md

 I took this opportunity to dive into Angular 2+ and typescript.
 I learned a ton and really got into advanced Typescript usage.

+For more details see the projects readme: https://gitlab.dev.nickbolles.com/nbolles/fantasypayserver/blob/master/README.md

 #### Built With
 - Client
   - Angular 2+ (4.x)